 We believe in constantly learning.
-Under the continued leadership of Principals Curtis Snyder, Alan Turner, Richard Kirchner and Henry Mahlstedt the firm has made a practice of supporting continuing education and mentoring emerging professionals both internally with a proactive CIDP program and outside in the local design community with such programs as the AIA Hard Hat Cafe.
+Under the continued leadership of Principals Alan Turner and Henry Mahlstedt the firm has made a practice of supporting continuing education and mentoring emerging professionals both internally with a proactive CIDP program and outside in the local design community with such programs as the AIA Hard Hat Cafe.
 We have integrated the latest REVIT software into our design and production arsenal and regularly convene our REVIT task force to address standards, constraints, and opportunities in using this powerful tool.
 Design teams meet regularly for pin-ups and friendly self-criticism.
 Friday Forum is a monthly series of design-related discussions in which the only rule is that the firm’s own projects are excluded.
 The office subsidizes employee attendance at work-related conferences and membership in professional organizations.

 We believe in Integrated Project Delivery and the creative use of Building Information Management.
 We believe in building lasting relationships, using technology to reinforce them.